reinator/tutorial_metabarcoding/_pages/handsOn_merqury.md

 # Then

-Finally, now we are going to look into merqury outpus for *Hemaris fuciformis* CLR assembly with falcon.
+Finally, now we are going to look into merqury outpus for *Hemaris fuciformis* CLR assembly with FALCON and FALCON-Unzip.
 Remember that we have discussed that - unlike Hicanu - Falcon and Falcon Unzip will produce straigh away a primary and an alternate assembly.
 The primary is the most contiguous haplotype, while the haplotigs are only the phased blocks that differ in the second haplotype of the diploid species.
 I have also produced a merqury evaluation for the purged Falcon/Falcon-Unzip assembly of *H. fuciformis* and BUSCO runs for the Falcon/Falcon Unzip output, as well as the purged outputs.
-You will find all the files in /home/unbuntu/Data/H_fuciformis/merqury and /home/unbuntu/Data/H_fuciformis/BUSCO.
+You will find all the files in /home/unbuntu/Shared/Data/h_fuciformis/merqury and /home/unbuntu/Data/H_fuciformis/BUSCO.

 Look at all the files (take your time), discuss with your team and write down on your presentation:

 - First plot a Illumina kmer profile distribution for your species.
-I have prepared the .histo file for you.
+I have prepared the .histo file for you (OUTPUT.21.histo).
 Remember that with PacBio CLR reads you cannot plot kmer distributions because of the high error rate of the reads.
 But we have some linked chromium 10X reads (illumina) and I have produced the histogram file from them.
 What is the expected genome size, heterozygosity and repeat content?
 Analyse this plot and correlate it with the results you will look into in the next questions.

+Also remember: the merqury analysis was done comparing kmers in the CLR assemblies with kmers in the Illumina reads (Chromium 10X).

 15a-) in the Falcon and Falcon Unzip merqury evaluation, look at the cns.p and cns.h \*spectra-asm.st.png plots.
 Point in the presentation: (i) where are the assembly erroneous kmers, (ii) what is the heterozygous peak, (iii) what is the homozygoys peak.